hyeonseong1/MTPO-Secrecy-Energy-Efficiency-Optimization-for-UAV-RIS-communication/README.md

 # Optimizing Secrecy Energy Efficiency Based on Deep Reinforcement Learning
 Multi-agent scenario for uav agent and ris agent in communication when eavesdropper exist

-### Current Process: Prepairing a paper to submit.

 ----

 ## Prerequisites